It's My Life (Bon Jovi song): Pitbull version

 At the 25th Annual Latin Grammy Awards on November 14, 2024, rapper Pitbull performed a cover of "It's My Life" under the title "Now or Never", featuring Jon Bon Jovi on chorus.
-The song was also released on streaming platforms on the same day.
+The song was released on streaming platforms on the same day.

 The two artists first met at the 2017 Songwriters Hall of Fame.
 On September 12, 2024, during Pitbull's show at the Jones Beach Theater in Long Island, Jon Bon Jovi made a surprise appearance before the duo performed "It's My Life".
 After the show, Pitbull posted on his Instagram account: "Always an honor!
 To all the fans, get ready for our new collab coming soon."

-The song hit number thirty-six on Billboard's Pop Airplay chart in 2025, becoming Bon Jovi's first song to chart on that chart since "Who Says You Can't Go Home" hit number thirty nearly 20 years ago.
+The song hit number 36 on Billboard's Pop Airplay chart in 2025, becoming Bon Jovi's first song to appear on that chart since "Who Says You Can't Go Home" hit number 30 nearly 20 years prior.